Familiarize yourself with the elements of your roof and the language of roofing.

 Moss and Algae Damage

 and can cause shingles to rot.
 Moss also can work down to the sheathing,

-that will help you in these more difficult jobs are available in libraries
+Many books and periodicals about more difficult jobs are available in libraries

 about 70 pounds, and a typical roof might require more than 60 bundles,

 12 inches horizontal), a roof that requires new structural work underneath,

-certainly will work faster than you can.
+almost certainly work faster than you can.

 all that can go wrong.